Glocalization: Religion

 Glocalization can be represented throughout virtually every sphere of social society, including religion.
 An example of this can be seen in a study that focused on the differences in Islam in various regions of the world.
 In this particular study, observations made between the religious pillars in Indonesia and Morocco indicated a significant difference in religious form between the two, blending the fundamental roots with indigenous traditions and local customs.
 Similar studies have found that regions of the world practicing Christianity and Buddhism experienced similar shifts based on local cultural practices and norms.

 Business

 While the term "glocalization" is one that developed later in the 20th century, the idea behind it is closely related to the economic and marketing term known as micromarketing – by definition, the "tailoring and advertising of goods and services on a global or near-global basis to increasingly differentiated local and particular markets."

-Tourism

-Glocalization can be recognized, perhaps most profoundly, in tourism operations throughout the world – particularly in reference to countries in which tour guides and locals are up to date on global pop culture and technology, but still present their communities, heritage, history and culture as distinctively "local."
-A notable example is referenced by Professor Noel Salazar of the University of Pennsylvania, whose study dove into these distinctive glocalization attributes on the island of Java in Indonesia.

 Challenges

 Glocalization works best for companies which have decentralized authority.
 The cost to the companies increases as they cannot standardise products and projects, different cultures have different needs and wants which is highlighted in this challenge.
 An example of a company succeeding in creating new products for their emerging market is McDonald's new rice meals in India and China.
 This shows that McDonald's has done research on and understands their new market's requirements for a successful takeaway food.
 This however can be very costly and time-consuming.
 One of the main challenges for the future of glocalization is to govern it.
 Glocal governance is the interlinkage between global, national and local formal and informal actors that aim to find common ground, take decisions, implement and enforce them.